-Series E Preferred Stock - The Series E Preferred Stock is redeemable and convertible and was issued on February 21, 2013, pursuant to an investment agreement with RVL whereby the Company issued to RVL 5,000 shares for cash of \$5 million.
-The Series E Shares were initially non-voting and non-convertible and became voting and convertible into shares of the Company's common stock on May 15, 2013.
-The Series E Stock is convertible into common stock at a conversion price per share equal to \$1.17, subject to certain anti-dilution adjustments (the "Series E Conversion Price").
+On February 21, 2013, the Company issued 5,000 shares of Series E Preferred Stock pursuant to an investment agreement with RVL (the "Series E Investment Agreement") for cash of \$5 million.
+The Series E Preferred Stock is redeemable and convertible.
+The Series E Preferred Stock was initially non-voting and non-convertible and became voting and convertible into shares of the Company's common stock on May 15, 2013.
+The Series E Preferred Stock is convertible into common stock at a conversion price per share equal to \$1.17, subject to certain anti-dilution adjustments (the "Series E Conversion Price").